NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 Board Member / Directorships

-• National Coal Mining Museum for England: Trustee Non-Executive Director, (November 2018- November 2020)
+• National Coal Mining Museum for England: Trustee, Non-Executive Director, (November 2018-November 2020)

-Collaboration partners
+Collaborative partners

 Diverse Heritage Services